arcticoder/unified-lqg/README.md

 ## Summary — Research-Stage Results

 The material in this repository documents a research-stage integration of tools and models intended to explore aspects of Loop Quantum Gravity (LQG) in numerical workflows.
-The examples and reported numbers are model-derived results produced under specific assumptions and computational configurations; they should not be read as production-ready or operational claims.
+The examples and reported numbers are model-derived results produced under specific assumptions and computational configurations; they should not be read as not production-ready / research-stage or operational claims.

 ### Cross-Repository Energy Integration (Model Results)

-- **Reported optimization (model-derived)**: a reported factor described in historical notes; see `docs/benchmarks.md` for the exact configuration, inputs, and scripts used to reproduce the computation.
+- **Reported optimization (model-derived)**: a reported factor described in historical notes; see `docs/benchmarks.md` for the approximate configuration, inputs, and scripts used to reproduce the computation.
 - **Energy estimates**: numerical estimates in this README are outputs from simulation runs under controlled conditions — see `docs/benchmarks.md` for baselines, units, and uncertainty discussion.
 - **Validation**: selected constraint checks (e.g., energy conditions) were evaluated in the context of the models used; full verification and uncertainty quantification (UQ) are documented in `docs/` where available.